predis/predis/tests/README.md

-The suite performs integration tests against a running instance of Redis (>= 2.4.0 is required) to verify the correct behaviour of the implementation of each command and certain abstractions implemented in Predis that depend on them.
+The suite performs integration tests against a running instance of Redis (>= 2.4.0 is required) to verify the correct behaviour of the implementation of each command and certain abstractions implemented in Predis depending on them.
 These tests are identified by the __connected__ group.

 Integration tests for commands that are not defined in the specified server profile